Generic name: meningococcal conjugate vaccine [ me-NIN-je-KOK-al-KON-je-gate-vax-EEN ]

 You should not receive a booster vaccine if you had a life-threatening allergic reaction after the first shot.

-Becoming infected with meningococcal disease and developing meningitis (infection of the spinal cord and lining of the brain) is much more dangerous to your health than receiving Menactra.
-However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.
+Becoming infected with meningococcal disease and developing meningitis is much more dangerous to your health than receiving Menactra.
+Any vaccine may cause side effects but the risk of serious side effects is low.

 Call your doctor at once if you have: